Romney makes late push for long shot Pennsylvania

 By Patricia Zengerle

-MORRISVILLE, Pennsylvania Republican presidential hopeful Mitt Romney made a final-stretch campaign stop on Sunday in Pennsylvania, a Democratic-leaning state where polls show he has been gaining on President Barack Obama before Tuesday's election.
+MORRISVILLE, Pa., Nov 4 Republican presidential hopeful Mitt Romney made a final-stretch campaign stop on Sunday in Pennsylvania, a Democratic-leaning state where polls show he has been gaining on President Barack Obama before Tuesday's election.

 "The people of America understand that we are taking back the White House because we are going to win Pennsylvania," Romney told a raucous outdoor rally in the suburbs of Philadelphia, where a crowd estimated by the Secret Service at 30,000 had waited hours to see him on a cold evening.